 Once the sale goes through, the foundation will gift $28 million of the proceeds to the Boston Foundation, a philanthropy that supports education.

-Waldron said in an interview that the transaction will ensure that Curriculum Associates can continue to stick to its core mission for many years to come.
+Curriculum Associates CEO Rob Waldron said in an interview that the transaction will ensure that his organization can continue to stick to its core mission for many years to come.

 “It’s not going to change anything about our mission, our product, or our services,” Waldron said.
 “Nothing about our company has changed…We believe creating change in this sector is a long-term thing.”